MojtabaHs/Marvel-Showcase/README.md

 So initial project has no storyboards (except for launchscreen) .
 Also this projcet contains no unnecessary codes, even  in **AppDelegate** file.

+We Don't want to couple this project with third party libraries.
+So we implement our own *Webservice Handler framework*.
+This framework could be a wrapper around any third party framework we may add later.

 More details comming soon...